Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Can I rent out the property and keep residency in Turkey?

-Yes, you can generally rent out your property and still maintain your residence permit in Turkey, since the residency basis is ownership rather than personal occupancy.
+Legally, yes, you can rent out your property and still hold a property-based residence permit in Turkey, because the permit is tied to ownership rather than personal occupancy.

 Can residency be revoked after approval in Turkey right now?